 2. What Is Earnings Per Share (EPS)?

-EPS = Total Earnings ÷ Number of Outstanding Shares
+EPS = Earnings ÷ Shares Outstanding

-- Company A earns $1 million with 1 million shares → EPS = $1
+- Company A: 1,000,000 shares → EPS = $1

-- Company B earns $1 million with only 100,000 shares → EPS = $10
+- Company B: 100,000 shares → EPS = $10

 3. What Is “Earnings Season”?